Gpower01/People_Counter_App_Project/WRITEUP.md

 The folowing steps where taken to download the model from the public_model_zoo

-1. Download the model using the command: wget http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz
+1. Download the model using the command: "wget http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz"

-2. Extract the tar file using: tar -xvf ssd_mobilenet_v2_coco_2018_03_29.tar.gz
+2. Extract the tar file using: "tar -xvf ssd_mobilenet_v2_coco_2018_03_29.tar.gz"

 ## Converting the model into Intermediate Representation model